 Although not yet proven, there seems to be a relation between typical Tietze cartilage infections and pain in other cartilage joints in the body.
 There are known cases from similar pain symptoms in the shoulders, neck, hands and fingers.
 More information can be found on the page Symptoms / Manifestations.

 Tietze is not malignant or life threatening, and you will never die from it.
 Some doctors interpret this as “easy to live with”.
 It should be clear that this is certainly not the case.

 Various people react different on this type of treatment.
 The injections will reduce the pain for a period, but it is not a cure.
 In most cases not enough significant positive effects have been observed.

 As mentioned earlier, there is no adequate treatment for Tietze available.
 Various patients react different on types of treatment and pain management.
 What works for one person, could be partly or complete ineffective for another.
-Only when you have identified the factors that caused pain, you can try to control these to improve your condition.
+Only when you have identified the factors that caused pain, can you try to control these to improve your condition.
 A simple but time consuming way to do that is by keeping a diary.
 Speak with your GP and physio therapist about your observations and try to find ways to prevent escalation.
 In general, rest is the best medicine.
-Warm and cold compresses on the painful area's can be helpful too.
+Warm and cold compresses on the painful area’s can be helpful too.

-Yes, the general assumption is that stress has a increasing negative effect on the disorder.
+Yes, the general assumption is that stress has an increasing negative effect on the disorder.
 The diagnosis does not always disclose what came first.
 Does stress and fear cause the inflammation or is Tietze causing stress and fear.